maciejkula/maciejkula.github.io/_posts/2015-02-22-incremental-sparse-matrices.md

     assert coo.data.base is mat.data
 {% endhighlight %}

 The same approach applies to incrementally constructing a CSR matrix.
-Assuming that data come in order a row at a time, it's easy to incrementally grow the three CSR data arrays, and convert them to a `csr_matrix` without copying the data.
+Assuming that data come in order a row at a time, it's easy to incrementally grow the three CSR data arrays, and convert them to a `csr_matrix` without copying the underlying memory.

 (One caveat here is that `array` overallocates space when it grows.
 It is quite likely, therefore, that the actual memory usage will be greater than is necessary.
 Still, this overhead is small relative to the overhead of using an untyped Python container.)